 How can I budget without struggling?
-I can't!
-Is not possible.
+I can’t!
+It is not possible!

 Now your turn!

 You are financially struggling, and you know you have to do something about it.
 You know you have to start a budget, but you know money is so tight, you don’t even know where to begin.